 RESIDENTS SHARE ABOUT THEIR PASSION PROJECTS

-West Suburban Chicago is home to many creatively stylish residents– from boutique owners and entrepreneurs to beauty and clothing stylists.
+West Suburban Chicago is home to many creatively stylish residents– from inventors and entrepreneurs to stylists and interior designers.
 Each story is just as inspiring as the next.

 Interior designer, Amy Storm, doesn’t push her personal style on her clients, but works to uncover the homeowner’s unique design DNA and then designs the spaces around it, enhancing the homeowner’s personal style.
 Amy earned her degree in Interior Design through Iowa State and now owns the design firm, Designstorms, that primarily focuses on residential projects.
 Along with the firm, she and her husband, Josh, opened their own resource-rich home décor showroom/retail hybrid store named Storm Inspired.
 “We wanted the store to be completely open to anyone and everyone,” says Amy.
 “You don’t have to be a designer to shop like one.”

 Fall is one of Amy’s favorite seasons for reworking a home and bringing in new accessories for a fresh look.
 Storm Inspired will be offering some beautiful décor for the season, mixing golds and silvers and rich, earthy colors.
 Her advice is to Keep It Simple.
 You don’t need something on every surface in the house, just select a few special areas.

 Since Amy and Josh own Storm Inspired and Designstorms, they wear many hats.
 “My husband and I work together, which is amazing, especially in stressful moments, because he keeps me laughing,” says Amy.
 Large design projects can be stressful on clients, and she explains their job as designers is to guide, inform, play well with others and keep it fun!
 “I love making other people happy, building their trust and hearing how much they love their new spaces.”